 Vina Benazić (Pula Suburbs)

 The winery caters to small groups, big groups and individuals.
-Booking is not required but is recommended, particularly for groups.
+Booking is currently required but there may be more flexibility in the high season.

 How to get there:

 Walk from central Pula (30 minutes)